evanxd/Block-Swap/README.md

 Bugs
 ===

+- The block outline function needs to be reset in order to remove the original outline
 - Clicking too fast on the canvas can yield an undefined mouse position
 - Selection and swapping seems a bit sluggish on Mozilla compared to Webkit based browsers